-When we think of a fatal car crash, normally the first though that comes to mind is of two cars that have struck one another.
+When we think of a fatal car crash, normally the first thought that comes to mind is of two cars that have struck one another.
 This is not always the case.
-There are many hazards on today’s roadways.
+There are many hazards in today’s roadways.

-If you have been involved in a car accident that was no fault of your own, contact a Connecticut Auto Accident Attorney with Carter Mario Injury Lawyers.
+If you have been involved in a car accident that was no fault of your own, contact a Connecticut Auto Accident Attorney with Carter Mario Law Firm.
 They may be able to help you establish who is responsible for compensating you for damages and injuries incurred in the accident.